gvwilson/sensibleadventures/bookster/bookster.md

 Thomas shook his head.
 "They'll kill us all."

 For a moment, Gaeston didn't move, then– "No!"
 Erileine shouted, as Gaeston lowered his bow.
-Without thinking, she threw herself at Thomas.
+Without thinking, she hurled herself at Thomas.
 Her shoulder hit him in the chest.
 He cursed and grabbed a guyline to save himself from falling over the side.